Are you looking to buy an apartment in the Big Apple? If so, read on to learn the Top Ten Tips for buying an apartment in New York City.

-Over 8 million people live in New York City.
-The city stretches across 5 boroughs, is home to many different neighborhoods (Manhattan alone has 53), and has so much to offer!
+Over 8 million people live in New York City as it stretches across five boroughs.
+The city is home to many different neighborhoods (Manhattan alone has 53) and has so much to offer!

-But, it’s easier to find your place in the NYC community when you actually have a place to call home.
+However, it is easier to find your spot in the NYC community when you actually have a place to call home.
 It’s better to buy an apartment in New York City and start laying your roots than to constantly be moving from place to place.

 You can’t just buy an apartment on a whim, though.

-Here are the top ten tips you need to find the perfect NYC property.
+Here are the Top Ten Tips that you need in order to find the perfect NYC property.

 1. Set a Budget